Nexmo/nexmo-developer/app/views/contribute/guides/code-examples.md

 # Contributing Code Examples

 Nexmo Developer hosts many code examples, and endeavours to make them as consistent as possible.
-You should follow this guide when contributing code examples to the Code Snippets repositories or directly to Nexmo Developer.
+You should follow this guide when contributing code examples to the code snippets repositories or directly to Nexmo Developer.

 ## Use the library